|

 - EWS

-- English Welsh and Scottish Railway - freight operator, now
+- English Welsh and Scottish Railway - freight operator, now DB Cargo (DBC).

 - Feather

-- A row of five white (strictly speaking, lunar) lights on top of a signal head to show when a
+- A row of five white (strictly speaking, lunar) lights (or equivalent strip of LEDs)

-diverging route is set.
-The first feather is at 45° to the vertical on the appropriate side, and additional feathers
+on top of a signal head to show when a diverging route is set.
+The first feather is at 45° to the vertical on the appropriate side, and

-may be added at 90° and 135°.
+there can be additional feathers at 90° and 135°.

 - FGW

-- First Great Western - part of First Group plc and holder
+- First Great Western - part of First Group plc and former holder of the train operating franchise for our line.

 - Flying Scotsman

-- LNER A3 pacific locomotive no. 4472.
+- LNER Class A3 pacific locomotive no. 4472 (BR 60103).

 - Flying Scotsman, The